shadow12490/msbx5500-spring-2020/Lab3/lab-3.md

 Deliverables
 ------------

-Open a github "Issue" _for each lab deliverable bullet listed below_. cc me.
+Open a github "Issue" _for each lab deliverable bullet listed below_, and CC me.
 I will close the issue when you have completed the deliverable to my satisfaction.

 * A jupyter notebook that does all of the things at the top of this lab document.
 Your notebook should be well-commented.
 You can either use code comments, or you can use markdown jupyter cells.
 Your final product should be something you're comfortable sharing as a portfolio piece.